KeithHanson/data-science-and-geo-stack/README.md

 and docker images (if needed) for a collection of tools to accomplish the goals of the various users of such a system.

-This stack of tools aims to bring big enterprise features like what Esri or Tableuax provides, but in an open-source way.
+This stack of tools aims to bring big enterprise features like what Esri or Tableau provides, but in an open-source way.

 These desires were born out of everyday operations in my own personal experience.